gobeyondidentity/bi-cli/README.md

   - Click New and add the path to your bi executable.
   - Click OK to close all dialogs.

-3. Run bi:

-- Open Command Prompt or PowerShell.
-- Type bi to verify the installation.

 ## Usage